Cricket ball: Condition of a cricket ball

-The ball is not replaced if it is hit into the crowd - the crowd must return it.
+The ball is not replaced if it is hit into the crowd – the crowd must return it.
 If the ball is damaged, lost, or illegally modified, it will be replaced by a used ball in a similar condition to the replaced ball.
 A new ball can only be used after the specified minimum number of overs have been bowled with the old one.

 Because a single ball is used for an extended period of play, its surface wears down and becomes rough.
 The bowlers may polish it whenever they can, usually by rubbing it on their trousers, producing the characteristic red stain that can often be seen there.
 However, they will usually only polish one side of the ball, in order to create 'swing' as it travels through the air.
-They may apply saliva or sweat to the ball as they polish it.
-The practice of applying saliva has been banned by the ICC during the ongoing COVID-19 pandemic.
+They may only apply sweat to the ball as they polish it.
+The formerly widespread practice of applying saliva was banned by the ICC during the ongoing COVID-19 pandemic.
 In a June 2020 press release, the ICC announced that "A team can be issued up to two warnings per innings but repeated use of saliva on the ball will result in a 5-run penalty to the batting side.
 Whenever saliva is applied to the ball, the umpires will be instructed to clean the ball before play recommences".
+The MCC conducted research during the period that shining the ball using saliva was banned, and they concluded that "there was little or no impact on the amount of swing that bowlers were getting".
+Therefore, in March 2022, the practice of shining the ball using saliva was banned permanently.

 The seam of a cricket ball can also be used to produce different trajectories through the air, with the technique known as swing bowling, or to produce sideways movement as it bounces off the pitch, with the technique known as seam bowling.

 Since the condition of the cricket ball is crucial to the amount of movement through the air a bowler can produce, the laws governing what players may and may not do to the ball are specific and rigorously enforced.
 The umpires will inspect the ball frequently during a match.
 If the ball is out of shape due to normal wear and tear due to batting and ball hitting the pitch, a ball of similar usage and condition will be used as a replacement: e.g. a ball about 30 overs old will be replaced by a ball about the same age.

 It is illegal for a player to: